persts/DotDotGoose/doc/source/main.rst

     Simple folder structure expected by DotDotGoose.

-DotDotGoose does not save the full image path in the pnt file enabling you to easily move data around on your hard drive.
+DotDotGoose does not save the full image path in the project (pnt) file enabling you to easily move data around on your hard drive.
-As a result, you must save the pnt file in the same directory as your images.
+As a result, you must save the project file in the same directory as your images.
 Furthermore, DotDotGoose will display an error message if you attempt to load images that are outside of the current working directory.

 The working directory is automatically set when you,

-    1. Load an existing point file, or
+    1. Load an existing project file, or
-    2. Drag the first image file into the Image Display component.
+    2. Drag the first image(s) into the Image Display component.

 For example, if you start a new counting project by dragging in IMG_0007.JPG (Fig 2) **Survey 1** will become the working directory.
 Attempting use an image from any other location other than **Survey 1** will result in an error message until your restart DotDotGoose or press the reset button.